 Supporting individuals to have healthy and enjoyable mealtimes when swallowing problems may make it difficult to eat or drink.
 We can arrange special nutritional products to support you during these times or help to find nutritious and delicious foods for you.

 Supporting children in having a healthy weight; independence in eating or meal preparation, managing any barriers to good nutrition and even helping pressure wounds to heal.

 Supporting children and families in the planning and preparation of meals that are right for them.
 We can provide guidance when eating out or food shopping.
 We can support families and carers with behavioural management surrounding mealtimes and also help to plan healthy menus.

 For more information about our NDIS Dietitian or to find out how we can help you to achieve you NDIS Goals, contact us directly.

 Sometimes it can be difficult to attend face-to-face consultations.
-We offer Skype consultations for NDIS Participants, helping them to access optimal health care regardless of where they live or their mobility status.
+We offer Skype consultations, helping you to access optimal health care regardless of where they live.
 To find out more about our Skype services, contact us directly.

 and Education Programs

 Fun, interactive and informative sessions are tailored to the needs of your organisation.
 Sessions are aimed to support cooks, chefs, support workers, childcare workers and other key staff to increase their knowledge and skills in helping children and people with a disability to achieve happy and healthy mealtimes.
 Sessions may focus on topics such as supporting people with a disability at mealtimes, child-friendly food ideas, supporting children with allergies or how to incorporate food based activities into learning settings.Presentations, training and education sessions may include practical components and “take-home” resources for participants.